 Somatic Education is a process-oriented sensory awareness training you might call counter-cultural (and has been called that by Thomas Hanna since he came up with what I am teaching).
 It’s not about speed, loosing weight, looking better, getting fitter.

 It’s about filling gaps in our awareness, integrating past events mindfully to be in control of our whole being.
-It’s about being present to sensation, gravity, breath, tension, softness9 in the here and now.
+It’s about being present to sensation, gravity, breath, tension, softness in the here and now.
 It’s painting a more detailed inner landscape with richer colours.

 What does it mean to be truly free?
 This question is at the heart of the practice.
 We move towards more freedom, more self-responsibility for how we act and react.
 Restoring what it means to be ourselves, finding that grounded sense of wholeness.

 Making shapes can be fun, and Somatic Education complements all your exercise classes (and your life!), because you explore finding your neutral – your relaxed, balanced, centred self without effort.
-No ‘pulling up’, reaching to the ceiling, chanting, bracing, mental effort needed.
+No ‘pulling up’, reaching to the ceiling, chanting, bracing, mental strain needed.
 We are not working from the outside in, but from the inside out, when we practice Somatic Movement Education.

 ‘Now I simply feel like my true self.
 I don’t care what other people might think of me’.